4sm-ops/aws-eks-poc/README.md

 On EKS, the audit logs are sent to Amazon Cloudwatch Logs.
 ToDo:
-a.
-Adjust the audit policy for EKS
+* Adjust the audit policy for EKS

 - Data Encryption and Secrets Management

 Kubernetes secrets are used to store sensitive information, such as user certificates, passwords, or API keys.
 They are persisted in etcd as base64 encoded strings.

 ToDo:
-a.
-Use AWS KMS for envelope encryption of Kubernetes secrets
+* Use AWS KMS for envelope encryption of Kubernetes secrets
-b.
-Audit the use of Kubernetes Secrets
+* Audit the use of Kubernetes Secrets
-c.
-Use separate namespaces as a way to isolate secrets from different applications
+* Use separate namespaces as a way to isolate secrets from different applications
-d.
-Use an external secrets provider¶
+* Use an external secrets provider¶